Gustave Moynier: Term as president of the ICRC

+In 1864, he became president of the International Conference of the Red Cross in Geneva.
 The increasing tensions between the pragmatist Moynier and the idealist Dunant led to Dunant's expulsion, led by Moynier, after Dunant's bankruptcy in 1867.
+In April 1867, the dissolution of Crédit Genevois, a financing company on whose board of directors Henri Dunant was a member, took place.
+He was forced to announce the bankruptcy of his company, while his family and friends were also implicated through their investments.
+On 17 August, Henri Dunant was convicted by the Geneva commercial court of fraudulent bankruptcy, leading to requests for his withdrawal from the international committee.
+On 25 August, he resigned from his position as secretary of the committee and was completely excluded from it on 8 September.
 While not proven, it is probable that Moynier used his influence to prevent Dunant, who from then on lived in rather poor conditions, from receiving financial assistance from his various supporters in Europe.
 For example, the gold medal of the Sciences Morales at the Paris World's Fair in 1867 was not awarded to Dunant but divided between Dunant, Moynier and Dufour.
 The prize money was also not awarded to Dunant but given to the International Committee itself.
 An offer from Napoleon III to settle half of Dunant's debt if the other half would be taken over by Dunant's friends was thwarted by Moynier's efforts.